Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

-\subsubsection{The case $d=9$}
+\subsubsection{The case $n=9$}

 Let $L$ be a symmetric line bundle on $A$ representing a polarization of type $(1,9)$.
 The linear system $|L|^*$ embeds $A$ in $\P^8$.
 This embedding is invariant under the Schr\"{o}dinger action of the Heisenberg group, and under the involution $\imath$.
-More precisely, the space of quadrics on $\P^8$ is 45 dimensional and it decomposes in 5 isomorphic irreducible representations of $\mathcal{H}_{1,11}$.
+More precisely, the space of quadrics on $\P^8$ is 45 dimensional and it decomposes into five isomorphic irreducible representations of $\mathcal{H}_{1,11}$.
 In particular, the ideal of quadrics $H^0(\P^8,\mathcal{I}_A(2))$ is a representation of weight $2$ (the center $\mathbb{C}^*$ acts via its character $t^2$) of the Heisenberg group.
 More precisely, $A$ is embedded as a projectively normal surface of degree $18$ which is in fact contained in $9$ quadrics.
 However, these $9$ quadrics do not generate the homogeneous ideal of $A$.
 The 5 irreducible representations are highlighted in the $5\times 9$ matrix $R_4$

-We refrain to give the details on the representation theoretical aspects of this object, that are developed thoroughly in \cite[Section 3]{GP3}.
-We just need to know two facts

-\begin{Proposition} Each $9$-dimensional Heisenberg representation in the space of quadrics is spanned by the quadrics obtained as $v\cdot R_4$ ($v$ is a horizontal vector) for some $v\in \P^4_+$.\\ Furthermore, If $p\in \P^8$ and $v\in \P^4_+$ then $v\cdot R_4(P)=0$ if and only if $p$ is contained in the scheme cut out by the quadrics in the representation determined by $v$. \end{Proposition} The anti-invariant eigenspace $\P^3_-$ is defined by the equations $\{x_0= x_i+x_{9-i}= 0,\: \forall\: i=1,\dots 8\}$, hence we can take $x_1,\dots,x_4$ as coordinates.
-A direct computation shows that, when we restrict $R_4$ to $\P^3_-$, we get the following antisymmetric matrix
+We refrain from giving the details on the representation theoretical aspects of this object, which are developed thoroughly in \cite[Section 3]{GP3}.
+We just need to know two facts. \begin{Proposition} Each $9$-dimensional Heisenberg representation in the space of quadrics is spanned by the quadrics obtained as $v\cdot R_4$ ($v$ is a row vector) for some $v\in \P^4_+$.\\ Furthermore, If $p\in \P^8$ and $v\in \P^4_+$ then $v\cdot R_4(p)=0$ if and only if $p$ is contained in the scheme cut out by the quadrics in the representation determined by $v$. \end{Proposition} The anti-invariant eigenspace $\P^3_-$ is defined by the equations $\{x_0= x_i+x_{9-i}= 0,\: \forall\: i=1,\dots 8\}$, hence we can take $x_1,\dots,x_4$ as coordinates.
+A direct computation shows that, when we restrict $R_4$ to $\P^3_-$, we get the following anti-symmetric matrix

 \begin{Theorem} The moduli space $\mathcal{A}_2(1,9)^{-}_{sym}$ of $(1,9)$-polarized abelian surfaces with canonical level structure and an odd theta characteristic is rational. \end{Theorem} \begin{proof} Let us consider the theta-null morphism